It’s hard to find time to study when you’re a mum. These tips will help you achieve your study goals and find time to study as a mature age student.

 Other’s listen to lectures while folding the washing, or cook double batch meals so they have more time to study later in the week.

-You don’t have to fill every spare moment with study, in fact you’ll burn out if you do, but there’s always ways to sneak a little more in if you need to.
+You don’t have to fill every spare moment with study, in fact, you’ll burn out if you do, but there are always ways to sneak a little more in if you need to.

 How she was able to affect all this is surprising, for she had no separate study to repair to, and most of the work must have been done in the general sitting-room, subject to all kinds of casual interruptions.” from A Memoir of Jane Austen by James Austen-Leigh